-3.1.1 File Redundancy Across GUIDs
+4.1.1 File Redundancy Across GUIDs

 Many FOI on Gnutella and eMule are not widely redundant among GUIDs within the same network.
 Figure 2 shows the relative redundancy of FOI, which is the number of GUIDs that possess and make available each file.
 The distribution is presented as a cumulative distribution function (CDF), which shows on the y-axis the fraction of FOI that are shared by at most x GUIDs.
+For example, 90% of files on Gnutella were shared by at most 20 GUIDs; 99% of files were shared by at most 1,167 GUIDs; and 99.9% of files were shared by at most 9,129 GUIDs.